LGBTQ culture in London: Pride

 Europe's biggest LGBTQ+film festival, the BFI Flare: London LGBTIQ+ Film Festival happens every spring in London.

-The Greater London Authority government promotes LGBT tourism.
+The Greater London Authority government promotes LGBTQ tourism.

 Night life

 Heaven is the largest gay disco club in Europe.
 It opened in 1979.

+Global recognition and rankings

+London is among the global leaders in LGBTQ culture, inclusion and tourism.
+The city has been ranked among the world’s most LGBTQ-inclusive cities in international indices measuring LGBTQ inclusion and economic competitiveness, and is recognised alongside cities such as New York City, Boston, Toronto, Dublin, Stockholm, Amsterdam and Tel Aviv for its large-scale Pride events and international LGBTQ tourism.